EDUCBA Logo

 • PostgreSQL left join retrieves all rows from the left table and all matching rows from the right table.
 If there is no match in both tables, the right tables have null values.

-• The above image representation of left join shows the same as retrieving all rows from table1 and matching rows from table2.
+• The above image representation of the left join shows the same as retrieving all rows from table1 and matching rows from table2.

 • PostgreSQL left joins two tables and fetches data row based using condition, which matching from both the tables also fetches unmatched rows from the tables before joining clause.

-• I suppose the ABC table has a left join with a PQR table with join condition (We consider ABC as the left table and PQR as the right table).
+• I suppose the ABC table has a left join with a PQR table with a join condition (We consider ABC as the left table and PQR as the right table).

 • PostgreSQL left to join the ABC table depends on the PQR table.
-Also, all tables depend on ABC, and ABC depends on all tables that are being used left join condition except table PQR.
+Also, all tables depend on ABC, and ABC depends on all tables being used left join condition except table PQR.

 1. It will take all the selected values from the ABC table.